English

 Statement: Name defined fate of poor Chinese

-Chou’s actions in the story reveal how his family name influenced his life negatively as a society did not accept him as an honorable man. “your family name is Chou, it means hate” (167) is the quote that explains the role of names in China during the cultural revolution.
-The main character of the story is Chou Dexiao (Qin Weiqing) who changes his names many times to avoid getting into complex situations.
+Chou’s actions in the story reveal how his family name influenced his life negatively as society did not accept him as an honorable man. “your family name is Chou, it means hate” (167) is the quote that explains the role of names in China during the cultural revolution.
+The main character of the story is Chou Dexiao (Qin Weiqing), who changes his name many times to avoid getting into complex situations.
 You Meihua did not marry Chou due to his family name.
 Chou faced the consequences of his parent’s relationship.
 His father was a rightist and divorced his mother.

-Her story represents the traditions and customs of Luo tribe that resided in Kenya.
+Her story represents the traditions and customs of the Luo tribe that resided in Kenya.
 Her formal writing is the depiction of what she learned from the folklore myths. “a young woman who has not known a man must die so that the country may have rain” (Ogot 150).
-The author tries to capture the role of traditions and customs on lives of the people.
+The author tries to capture the role of traditions and customs in the lives of the people.
 Oganda was destined to face death to fulfill the myth.

-Statement: human intelligence leads to better settlements
+Statement: Human intelligence leads to better settlements

 The character of Tom changes from being a mischievous boy to a brave one.
-Twain constructs the character of Tom to represents his life struggles as he moved to different cities.
+Twain constructs the character of Tom to represent his life struggles as he moves to different cities.
 He uses his experiences of struggles to design the adventurous life of Tom.
 “The boy mused a while over a substantial change which had taken place in his worldly circumstances” (Twain 136).
 The quote explains Tom adapted to his life and overcame his sorrows.

-Statement: social constructs do not make men braver than women
+Statement: Social constructs do not make men braver than women

 The role of Jovita explains the ineffectiveness of the social beliefs and cultural norms.
 “We are here to ask in the name of all the women in this country.
 Who are against the invader, that your excellency allows this courageous young woman to follow her destiny and defend us from the men from this place haven’t shown themselves to be up to their role” (Queiroz 85).
 The character of Jovita in Dinah Silveria De Queiroz’s “Jovita” portrays a different side of the feminine world.